Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-As we already found out earlier in this Victorinox watch review, the name of the brand comprises of two words, one of them being inox that stands for stainless steel.
+As we already found out earlier, the name of the brand comprises of two words, one of them being inox that stands for stainless steel.

 Thus, stainless steel is the most significant and widespread material employed in the industry.
-This is for a good reason – stainless steel never rusts, while providing heat-resistant and scratch-resistant properties at the same time.
+This is for a good reason – stainless steel never rusts, while providing heat-resistant and scratch-resistant properties.
 It requires low maintenance and is easy to form into different shapes.

 Victorinox watches often feature PVD-treated (Physical Vapour Deposition) and titanium-finished surfaces that enhance the already resistant steel even more.

 Some of the watches are of increased carbon consistency, making them extra-resistant to heat.
-You’ll recognize carbon watches for their dull and matte finish.
+You’ll recognize carbon watches for their matte finish.

-Scratch-resistant, triple-coated anti-reflective sapphire crystal covers the face of a watch.
+Scratch-resistant, and sometimes even triple-coated anti-reflective sapphire crystal, covers the face of a watch.
 Sapphire is one of the most durable glasses you’ll find in the watch industry.

-Last but not least, watch bracelets are made from stainless steel, leather, genuine rubber, and textile.
+Last but not least, watch bracelets are made of stainless steel, leather, genuine rubber, and textile.
 Some I.N.O.X. mechanical wristwear comes with highly durable wooden straps crafted onto a leather base.

 Victorinox has been employing quartz mechanisms for the majority of its watch production years.
-In the last couple of years, however, the brand has placed more emphasis on the mechanical movements, in that hoping to cover the demand for automatic wristwear.
+In the last couple of years, however, the brand has placed more emphasis on mechanical movements, in that hoping to cover the demand for automatic wristwear.

-The quality of Victorinox’s wristwatches particularly stands out from the rigorous tests its I.N.O.X. line watches have to go through.
+The quality of Victorinox watches stands out particularly from the rigorous tests its I.N.O.X. line watches go through.
 In celebrating the brand’s 130th anniversary, they created 130 tests in order to ensure lasting quality and reliability.

-Some of the tests include a 10-meter (30 ft) drop, temperature shocks resistance, 8-ton pressure resistance, and vibration resistance.
-The last models from the I.N.O.X. line have already earned themselves the title of being one of the strongest watches in the world.
+Some of the tests include a 10-meter (30 ft) drop, temperature shock resistance, 8-ton pressure resistance, and vibration resistance.
+The I.N.O.X. line watches have already earned themselves the title of being one of the strongest in the world.

 If you’re interested in these tests that Victorinox conducts, you can check them out here.